freehaha/slate/source/includes/_data.md

     ]
 }
 ```
-This endpoint retrieves an API.
+This endpoint retrieves an DataSourceSchema.

 ### HTTP Request